Demosius/Olympus/README.md

         }
         ```
 1. Edit Views.
-    - Copy Themes and Resources (at least such that contains Fonts.xaml and Fonts subfolder) folders from another project to use - and edit as desired.
+    - Copy Resources (at least such that contains Fonts.xaml and Fonts subfolder) folders from another project to use - and edit as desired.
     - ProjectNamePage.xaml
         - Set data context for design instance:
         `d:DataContext="{d:DesignInstance {x:Type vm:ProjectNameVM}, IsDesignTimeCreatable=False}"`